dboddie-canonical-work/disgorged-docs/glossary.rst

 An interfaces enables resources from one snap to be shared with another and with the system.
 Interfaces require a connection, which is commonly made automatically, or manually with the ``snap connect`` command.

-For a snap to use an interface, its developer needs to have first defined its corresponding plugs and slots within a snap’s `snapcraft.yaml <creating-snapcraft-yaml.md>`__ file.
+For a snap to use an interface, its developer needs to have first defined its corresponding plugs and slots within a snap’s :ref:`snapcraft.yaml <creating-snapcraft-yaml>` file.

-See `Interface management <interface-management.md>`__ for more details.
+See :ref:`Interface management <interface-management>` for more details.

 .. raw:: html